 A: Psychological evaluation costs $250/hr.
 In total, typical costs range from $2750 to $3750.
 Depending on the complexity of the referral question, hours vary, and this is just an estimate.

 Q: What is included in the hours for evaluation?

 A: Cost includes hours in the in-person evaluation sessions as well as interviews, questionnaires, and scoring, interpreting, writing up the results, and a therapeutic feedback session.
-When the evaluation is done, you receive a written report (typically 20-25 pages) with results, diagnosis (if any), and treatment recommendations based on best-practice in psychology as well as tailored to yourself/ your child.
+When the evaluation is done, you receive a written report with results, diagnosis (if any), and treatment recommendations based on best-practice in psychology as well as tailored to yourself/ your child.
 This includes accommodations for school or workplace, as applicable.

 Q: How do I know if I or my child need a psychological evaluation?